DanielJR346/ART-311-Final-Project/README.md

 # ART-311-Final-Project
-<br /> Cells will repel from the cursor
 <br /> __Controls__
+<br /> Mouse movements: Cells will repel from the cursor
-<br /> Spacebar: will cause all existing cells to create new cells with carying sizes and colors
+<br /> Spacebar: Will cause all existing cells to create new cells with carying sizes and colors
-<br /> Mouse clicks: will create an avoid spot on the mouse position where cells will now repel from
+<br /> Mouse clicks: Will create an avoid spot on the mouse position where cells will now repel from
-<br /> R: will clear all cells and avoid spots from the canvas and restart with the initial cells
+<br /> R: Will clear all cells and avoid spots from the canvas and restart with the initial cells